giswqs/geog-312/book/python/04_string_operations.md

 ## Overview

 This lecture will cover various string operations in Python, with a focus on their application in geospatial contexts.
 Strings are fundamental in handling textual data, such as names of geographic locations, coordinates, and data extracted from text files.
-Mastering string operations allows you to effectively manipulate and analyze geographic information, which is essential for tasks like data cleaning, formatting, and parsing.
+Mastering string operations allows you to effectively manipulate and analyze geographic information, which is essential for tasks like data cleaning, formatting, parsing, and even geocoding.

 ## Learning Objectives